weaveworks-guides/weave-net-legacy/site/cloud/includes/setup-kubernetes-sock-shop.md

 apt-get update
 ~~~

-Install docker if you don't have it already.
+Install Docker if you don't have it already.
 You can also use the [official Docker packages](https://docs.docker.com/engine/installation/) instead of `docker.io` here.
 ~~~
 apt-get install -y docker.io
 ~~~